 When is the cherry blossom time in Vienna?
 When can I see cherry blossoms, where to find cherry blossom in Vienna, when do Magnolias in Vienna bloom… These are the questions we have been getting each spring, so of course, we had to write a blog post for all of you blossom hunters out there!
 What you read here is an updated article, from the first version that we wrote back in 2017.
 Since it is one of our most popular posts, we decided to update it with more information and locations you haven’t seen before! 🙂

 Cherry blossom time in Vienna starts usually mid March.
 How long do they last depends on many factors, mostly weather conditions.
-Our friend Dusan, Master Engineer of Horticulture (so yes, a true expert!), once explained us that the warmer the weather, the sooner the blossoms bloom.
+Generally, the warmer the weather, the sooner the blossoms bloom.
 Blossoms are (sadly) to be replaced by leaves.
 So as soon as you see more leaves appearing around the blossoms, hurry up with your shootings.
 If you wait too long, the blossoms will eventually fall off.
-The good thing is that cherry blossoms in Vienna bloom at different times.
-So you might get lucky to capture them, no matter when you visit.
-As long as that is between mid March and mid April.
+The good thing is that there are different sort of blooming trees and they bloom at different times.
+So you might get lucky to capture them, no matter when you visit Vienna between mid March and mid April.
 After that, it is hard to find them.
-But you will for sure encounter some other flowers, there are indeed many of them around the city.
+But you will for sure encounter some other flowers, there are many of them around the city.
 We will also address that topic in some of the upcoming posts.

 Where to find cherry blossom in Vienna?